stevetweeddale/gatsby-source-git/README.md

 - `name`: A machine name label for each plugin instance.
 - `remote`: The url to clone from.
-- `branch` (optional): The branch to use.
+- `branch` (optional): The branch or tag to use.
 If none supplied, we try to use the 'default' branch.
 - `patterns` (optional): Passed to [fast-glob](https://github.com/mrmlnc/fast-glob) to determine which files get